 How are ADHD and Addiction Connected?

 Addiction is a chronic, relapsing disease of the brain that is characterized by the continued, uncontrollable abuse of mind-altering substances despite the damages the use causes.
 As mentioned before, more than 21 million Americans are addicted to drugs and alcohol.
 For every addict or alcoholic, there is a story behind the development of their addiction.
 And for some, that story is closely linked to ADHD.

 People who have a mental illness, disability, or disorder are oftentimes at greater risk for abusing drugs and alcohol at some point in their lives.
 So, it comes as no surprise that individuals with ADHD have a higher risk factor for becoming addicts or alcoholics than those individuals who do not have this or other disorders.
 Why is this?
 Consider the following:

-- Problems slowing down –– Just because people with ADHD may appear to not be bothered by running a mile a minute does not mean that it doesn’t upset them.
-A major downside of ADHD is that those who have it may feel trapped by their symptoms, as they may want to be less hyperactive or impulsive.
+Just because people with ADHD may appear to not be bothered by running a mile a minute does not mean that it doesn’t upset them.
+A major downside of ADHD is that those who have it may feel trapped by their symptoms.
+Meanwhile, they may want to be less hyperactive or impulsive.
 When this is the case, a person may look to alcohol or drugs to help self-medicate their symptoms to reflect what it is that they want for themselves.
 The longer that this type of self-medication occurs, the more likely it becomes for a person to become fully addicted to the substances they are using.

 Having ADHD and an addiction at the same time can make the symptoms of both conditions much worse.
 Depending on the substance that a person is abusing, they can easily begin developing mood swings, symptoms of anxiety, and physical health problems like gastrointestinal issues.
 Those symptoms will exacerbate the symptoms of the ADHD, creating a never-ending cycle of unmanaged symptoms and substance abuse.